Twists of superconformal algebras: The Observables of a Twisted Superconformal Theory

 \subsubsection{Vertex Algebras}

 We begin with the structure that originally motivated the authors of \cite{Beem_2015} to study the observables in a conformal twist, that of a \emph{vertex algebra}.
 This structure occurs when there is a two-dimensional affine subspace, which we identify with a copy of the complex plane $\CC \hookrightarrow C(\RR^{p,q})$ with holomorphic coordinate~$z$.
-We require specific conditions on the twisting supercharge $\cQ$ that we can describe as follows: \begin{enumerate} \item The group of isometries of $\CC$ should be closed (i.e. contained in $Z_{\cQ}$). \item The complexified translation $\dd/\dd \ol z$ in the antiholomorphic direction should be exact (i.e. contained in $\mf b_{\cQ}^\CC$). \end{enumerate}
+We require the following specific conditions on the twisting supercharge~$\cQ$: \begin{enumerate} \item The group of isometries of $\CC$ should be closed (i.e. contained in $Z_{\cQ}$). \item The complexified translation $\dd/\dd \ol z$ in the antiholomorphic direction should be exact (i.e. contained in $\mf b_{\cQ}^\CC$). \end{enumerate} Note something interesting about the second condition: we have an infinitesimal symmetry of the observables (which form a complex vector space) that does {\em not} generate a flow on the real manifold.
+We discuss this further in Section~\ref{reality_section}.